jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       ../jane_doe/mary_jane_doe/\
       child_of_sibling_of_john_doe

-      ``\`` is a symbol that tells the computer I am breaking up one line after I hit the :kbd:`enter/return` key on the keyboard
+    ``\`` is a symbol that tells the computer I want to break up the line after I hit the :kbd:`enter/return` key on the keyboard

 * I go back to the grandparent of ``lil_john_doe``